Zien-lab/Gies-Advancement-Office/Readme.md

 In this repository, you will find various data analysis tasks related to alumni donations at Gies College of Business.
 The tasks include:

 - Data exploration and cleaning
-- Correlation analysis to identify relationships between different variables
+- Performed correlation analysis to identify relationships between variables, with significance testing to validate the strength and reliability of these relationships.
 - Data visualization to better understand donation patterns
 - Machine learning models for predicting donation likelihoods
-- Cluster Analysis like K-Means and DBSCAN to gain groups patterns.
+- Conducted cluster analysis (K-Means, DBSCAN) to uncover group patterns